 The modified, synthetic mRNA in the COVID-19 vaccines is delivered into the human body and instructs cells to make copies of the spike protein of the virus.
-If someone is later exposed to the real virus, their body’s immune system will recognize it and will rapidly trigger an immune response to protect against severe disease.
+If a vaccinated individual is later exposed to the real virus, their body’s immune system will recognize it and will rapidly trigger an immune response to protect against severe disease.

 The mRNA vaccines have been crucial in fighting the coronavirus pandemic.
 Several billion mRNA vaccine doses have been administered worldwide since December 2020.

 Weissman holds 16 U.S. patents.
 His many honors include the 2021 Lasker-DeBakey Clinical Medical Research Award.
 He serves as the Roberts Family Professor in Vaccine Research at the Perelman School of Medicine at the University of Pennsylvania.